IIP Internships in Australia

-Intern responsibilities: The IIP intern will work as part of a team to study some aspect of changes on Earth using space-geodetic observations.
-There are many possible projects from which to choose: improving the modelling of satellite orbits, estimating changes in groundwater aquifers, quantifying crustal strain across continents and/or known active fault zones, deriving estimates of regional sea level rise, measuring actual melting rates of polar regions.
-Possible responsibilities may include developing software to model satellite orbits, processing actual satellite observations to derive estimates of geophysical processes on Earth, developing and assessing different types of models for certain processes.
-The work is computationally intensive and the IIP intern could be involved in writing software, processing data, deriving estimates, interpreting and evaluating the results.
+Intern responsibilities: The IIP intern will work as part of a team to study some aspect of change on Earth using space-geodetic observations.
+There are many possible projects from which to choose: improving the modelling of satellite orbits, estimating changes in groundwater aquifers, quantifying crustal strain across continents and/or known active fault zones, deriving estimates of regional sea level rise, or measuring actual melting rates of polar regions, among others.
+Possible responsibilities may include developing software to model satellite orbits, processing actual satellite observations to derive estimates of geophysical processes on Earth, and/or developing and assessing different types of models for certain processes.
+The work is computationally intensive and the IIP intern could be involved in writing software, processing data, deriving estimates, and interpreting and evaluating the results.
 Previous IIP interns have worked on projects that have been submitted for publication with the intern as a co-author.

 Location: Sydney, Australia

 About: TerraCycle is a green business that collects non-recyclable post-consumer waste and transforms it into new eco-friendly products and materials.
 Terracycle's goal is to eliminate waste by providing innovative solutions for hard-to-recycle products and packaging waste.
 TerraCycle's model engages consumers and communities in the collection of a range of waste through programs and then converts this waste into new products.
 TerraCycle also gives back to the community by making donations per unit of waste collected by non-profits and schools.
 TerraCycle's Australia office offers a comprehensive internship program with meaningful and substantial work, supervision and performance feedback, and opportunities for professional development.